 Whether the harmed individual in an accident was a passenger, employee, bystander, or occupant of another boat or vehicle, any injuries sustained during a boating accident could serve as grounds for seeking compensation.
 A skilled lawyer in Charleston could help protect an injured party by thoroughly investigating the boating accident and helping to identify potentially negligent actions.

 South Carolina maintains several laws related to negligence in boating accidents.
 While plaintiffs must prove legal negligence—in other words, prove the defendant violated their general duty of care to protect others and directly caused injury as a result—to recover damages, their recovery itself may also be subject to the state’s comparative negligence rule.

 This rule states that injured people who bear partial responsibility for a boating accident may have their potential damage award reduced by the percentage of fault they hold, as long as they are not more than half at fault.
 If the plaintiff in a boat accident case bears 51 percent of the fault for the accident, the court may move to bar their recovery altogether.

-The Statute of Limitations in Boating Accident Cases
+The Statute of Limitations in Watercraft Accident Cases

 Whether or not you bear partial fault for an accident and the resulting injuries, you may still be eligible for some form of compensation.
 You may benefit from having a compassionate Charleston boat accident lawyer review your case.
 Call today to schedule a consultation and begin discussing your case, learning about legal options, and exploring potential compensation.